ernestkoko/earnipay/README.md

 When a user clicks on an image, the app navigates to a new screen where the image is displayed in a larger form with its details.

+The application is responsive on both Android and iOs mobile phones.

 ## State Management

 The app uses [bloc state management](https://pub.dev/packages/flutter_bloc) approach.